 The e-commerce retail market in these 6 countries is estimated to be worth around US$7 billion.
 However, this figure compares poorly considering Southeast Asia’s large population.
 With only 29% of people in ASEAN having access to the internet, the potential for growth is enormous.
 Among this 29%, research has shown that consumers shop as often as those in more developed countries such as Japan and the United States.

 InvestAsian has further categorized the barriers to e-commerce into two types: real and perceived challenges.
-The two real challenges are a direct causation of the perceived ones, so they will be mentioned first.
+The two real challenges directly cause the perceived ones, so we’ll go over them first.

 1. Poor Connectivity and Infrastructure